-1 Ghana's poverty analysis is based on consumption poverty that classifies the poor as those who lack command over basic consumption needs, including food and non-food components.
+Ghana's poverty analysis is based on consumption poverty that classifies the poor as those who lack command over basic consumption needs, including food and non-food components.

-(GSFP) is a pilot project to provide food to children at school.
-It is run by the GSFP Secretariat in partnership with international agencies and national organizations, including Canadian International Development Agency, the United States Agency for International Development, and the Dutch embassy.
+Benefit 2 (School feeding): This is a national feeding programme introduced in the 2005-06 academic year for pupils in primary public institutions.
+The Ghana School Feeding Programme (GSFP) is a pilot project to provide food to children at school.
+It is run by the GSFP Secretariat in partnership with international agencies and national organizations, including the Canadian International Development Agency, the United States Agency for International Development, and the Dutch embassy.
 Each pupil under the scheme was covered by a feeding grant of GH¢ 0.30 a day as at 2008.
 From the point of view of the households, it is an in-kind transfer.

-Benefit 3 (Pension Benefits): The pension benefits, run by a restructured Social Security and National Insurance Trust (SSNIT), is available for Ghanaian retirees.
+Benefit 3 (Pension benefits): This benefit, run by a restructured Social Security and National Insurance Trust (SSNIT), is available for Ghanaian retirees.
 The new and improved three-tier concept of the reform is meant to provide more options for people to plan for their retirement.
-The objectives of the Pension Act are to provide pension benefits to ensure retirement income security for all categories of workers in the country.
+The objectives of the Pensions Act are to provide pension benefits to ensure retirement income security for all categories of workers in the country.
 It is also to ensure that workers receive retirement and related benefits as and when they are due, and to establish a uniform set of rules, regulations, and standards for the administration and payment of retirement benefits for workers, in both public and private companies and institutions.
 The three tiers of social contributions are explained in the next section.